Adjoint twisted Reidemeister torsion and Gram matrices: Reidemeister torsion of the Mayer-Vietoris sequence

 \section{Reidemeister torsion of the Mayer-Vietoris sequence}

-Let $M$ be the complement of a fundamental shadow link or the double of a hyperbolic polyhedral $3$-manifolds with the double of the edges removed.
-In the former case suppose $M$ is the union of $d$ $D$-blocks and the fundament shadow link has $n$ components; and in the latter case suppose $M$ is the union of $d$ dual $D$-blocks and the triangulation has $n$ edges.
-In both cases, we insert a thickened pair of pants if necessary so that no $D$-block or dual $D$-blocks self-intersects.
-Suppose there are in total $c$ thickened pairs of pants inserted, and the $3$-dimensional objects ($D$-blocks or dual $D$-blocks and the thickened pairs of pants) intersect at $p$ pairs of pants, then we have $p=c+2d.$ Order the $c$ thickened pair of pants together with the $d$ $D$-blocks (resp. dual $D$-blocks) by $D_1,\dots, D_{c+d},$ and order the $p$ pair of pants by $P_1,\dots, P_p.$ Then by Lemma \ref{shortexact} there is the following short exact sequence of chain complexes
+Let $M$ be the complement of a fundamental shadow link with $n$ components, and let $\rho:\pi_1(M)\to\mathrm{PSL}(2;\mathbb C)$ be an irreducible representation.
+We insert a thickened pair of pants if necessary so that no $D$-block self-intersects.
+Suppose there are in total $c$ thickened pairs of pants inserted, and the $3$-dimensional objects ($D$-blocks and the thickened pairs of pants) intersect at $p$ pairs of pants, then we have $p=c+2d.$ Order the $c$ thickened pair of pants together with the $d$ $D$-blocks by $D_1,\dots, D_{c+d},$ and order the $p$ pairs of pants by $P_1,\dots, P_p.$ Then by Lemma \ref{shortexact} there is the following short exact sequence of chain complexes

 with $\epsilon$ defined by the sum

 and $\delta$ defined by the alternating sum